Training neural networks with structured noise improves classification and generalization: Training with noise

 The algorithm would converge when every configuration with overlap $m_t$ with a memory generates on each site a local field aligned with the memory itself.
-TWN is a \textit{supervised} learning algorithm, in the sense that \cref{eq:lwn} requires the explicit knowledge of the memories, at each step of training.
-Let us now define the function
+TWN is a \textit{supervised} learning algorithm, in the sense that \cref{eq:lwn} requires the explicit knowledge of the memories, at each step of training.\\